Skip to content

 If your case is denied, delayed, or closed

-If you disagree with a MO HealthNet, child care, SNAP, or other state benefit decision, Missouri’s benefit hearings page says you can appeal and request a hearing.
+If you disagree with a MO HealthNet, child care, SNAP, or other state benefit decision, Missouri’s benefit hearings page explains hearings for benefits administered by the Family Support Division.
 Read your notice first.
 It should say what changed, why, and how to respond.

-- Check whether the denial was for missing proof, income, residency, citizenship or immigration status, other insurance, or failure to renew.
+1. Check whether the denial was for missing proof, income, residency, citizenship or immigration status, other insurance, or renewal problems.

-If the delay is adding stress, anxiety, or crisis concerns, use our Missouri mental health guide for support paths.
+For general appeal and notice steps, use ASMOM’s benefits problem guide.
 If the health problem is tied to lost income, review the Missouri TANF guide too.

 Phone scripts